Skip to content

 2. provide the student with an opportunity to formally respond to the suspected breach of exam/test rules and/or malpractice and may invite the student to attend a meeting with the ERC.

-3. The ERC will consider all available evidence to determine if malpractice and/or a breach of exam/test rules has occurred1, the appropriate penalty to be applied, and any other actions to be taken.
+3. The ERC will consider all available evidence to determine if malpractice and/or a breach of exam/test rules has occurred1 and the appropriate penalty to be applied.

 Penalties for breaches of exam/test rules and malpractice